-The 225,282-ton Allure of the Seas is the world's largest cruise ship -- by five centimeters.
-It can carry 5,492 passengers at double occupancy or 6,452 when every berth is full.
+The 225,282-ton Allure of the Seas was the world's largest cruise ship -- for six years -- before other sister ships kept stealing the title; the latest being Wonder of the Seas debuting in 2022.
+The Allure of the Seas capacity is 5,492 passengers at double occupancy or 6,452 when every berth is full.

-It also has a famous near-twin, Oasis of the Seas, with which it shares roughly 95 percent of its DNA -- including a novel neighborhood concept that divides the ship into seven distinct spaces.
-It also shares inward-facing balcony cabins, arguably the biggest (and best) kids program at sea, an ice rink, a bar that rises between three decks, simulated surfing, rock climbing walls and an outdoor high-diving AquaTheater.
-The pair will be joined by sibling Harmony of the Seas in March 2016.
+Allure of the Seas shares roughly 95 percent of its DNA with other Oasis-class ships -- including a novel neighborhood concept that divides the ship into seven distinct spaces.
+It also shares inward-facing balcony cabins, arguably the biggest (and best) kids’ program at sea, an ice rink, a bar that rises between three decks, simulated surfing, rock climbing walls and an outdoor high-diving AquaTheater.

 A word of warning: Allure of the Seas is so flooded with bill-busting offerings -- ice cream, extra-charge Mexican food, build-your-own stuffed animals, Coach bags -- that it's easy to forget about the included offerings, many of which are exclusive to the Oasis Class.
-You can surf or zip-line, ride a carousel or watch a first-run DreamWorks movie in 3D, and tap along to some Broadway showtunes.
+You can surf or zip-line, ride a carousel or tap along to some Broadway showtunes.
 The Lady Gaga dance class had to be more fun than filling up on Skittles and gummy worms from the for-fee candy store.
 In other words, Allure can be enjoyed for the price of the cruise fare alone.
 But with so many temptations, it sure isn't easy.